syazwansaidan93/LYWSD03MMC_db_api/README.md

-# Sensor Data Collection and API System
+# Sensor Data Collection and API System for LYWSD03MMC

-This repository contains a simple backend system for collecting environmental sensor data (temperature and humidity) and serving it via a RESTful API.
+This repository contains a simple backend system for collecting environmental sensor data from LYWSD03MMC and serving it via a RESTful API.
 The system is built with Python, Flask, and SQLite.

 ## Table of Contents